statonlab/ero__nucleic_acid_library/README.md

 This is a Tripal 3 field for displaying Library information on an organism bundle.

 It will simply display a table of all chado.library items (which are now multiple bundle types) linking to those bundles.

+# Installation

+This is not a module.
+It is a standalone field designed to be enabled as a library.
+Clone the field into your `sites/all/libraries` directory and enable the libraries API module.